tarwn/BasicAzureStorageSDK/README.md

 7) Is easily mockable for unit testing code that interacts with the library.

 8) Does not force you to use asynchronous patterns throughout your codebase (except where the API requires them)
+   _Note: The standard Storage SDK doesn't force this, but many other libraries these days use only Async methods,
+          assuming that converting an entire existing application to async/await is an easy process_

 9) Requires no magic.
-There are no exposed properties that are only correct after another call is made, no enumerated values that are not enums, no properties that actually call the API behind the scenes,  and when a parametr has character or length restrictions, the library should be smart enough to tell you about them.
+There are no exposed properties that are only correct after another call is made, no enumerated values that are not enums, no properties that actually call the API behind the scenes,  and when a parameter has character or length restrictions, the library should be smart enough to tell you about them.

 Currently retries are only communicated upward at the end of a failed operation rather than providing hooks to gather information on each individual failed retry.
 Restrictions on length and character usage have also not been